kgateway-dev/kgateway/projects/gloo/cli/README.md

 ---
 #### Gateway Stats

-dump Envoy stats from one of the gateway proxy instances
+dump Envoy stats from one of the proxy instances

 Usage:
 ```bash